 Canada’s post-war governments of the 1950s and ’60s wrapped up the final, mostly symbolic loose ends of securing complete political independence from Great Britain.
 In 1952, Canada said goodbye to its last British-appointed governor, the Viscount Alexander (1891-1969), and turned the office into a figurehead position to be filled by Canadian citizens.
 The dominion of Newfoundland on the Maritime coast, which was a self-governing British colony, agreed to join the Canadian confederation in 1949, giving Canada its 10th province — and present-day borders.
 After much debate, in 1965 a uniquely Canadian flag, the Maple Leaf, was adopted, and the Union Jack was lowered from Canada’s Parliament.

 Postwar foreign affairs quickly became dominated by fears of the Russian-led Soviet Union, which had grown large and powerful in the aftermath of the war.
-Fear of a Soviet takeover of the world through its political philosophy of Communism spawned a decades-long Cold War (1945-1991), and in 1949 Canada joined a military and political alliance known as NATO to help oppose Russian expansion.
-At the same time, successive Canadian prime ministers worked equally hard to earn Canada a reputation as a moderate, compassionate “middle power,” skilled at diplomacy and negotiation.
+Fear of a Soviet takeover of the world through its style of Communist philosophy and government spawned a decades-long Cold War (1945-1991), in which the United States led the “free world” in opposition to communist regimes.
+In 1949 Canada joined the US-led military and political alliance known as NATO to help oppose Russian expansion and beginning in 1963, dozens of US nuclear weapons were stationed in Canada .
+At the same time, successive Canadian prime ministers worked equally hard to earn Canada a reputation as a moderate, compassionate “middle power,” skilled at diplomacy and negotiation in the tense Cold War climate.
 Though more than 500 Canadians would die fighting Communist forces in the Korean War (1950-1953), Canada’s refusal to participate in the American-led Vietnam War (1964-1973) against the Communist armies of North Vietnam earned the country a reputation for caution and restraint.

 Ever since their conquest by the British in 1759, the French-speaking residents of Quebec struggled to maintain their unique culture in face of English pressure to assimilate.
 For 200 years, this hostility and insecurity played out in the form of an ultra-conservative, extremely Catholic, largely feudal, agrarian society that shut itself off from much of the modernization that had occurred in the rest of Canada.
 As had been the case for centuries, much of the province’s wealth remained concentrated in the hands of a few rich English families.